valboz/RTModel/docs/ModelSelection.md

 After the execution of `ModelSelector`, you may call the `run()` function to complete the modeling run or continue with other calls to `launch_fits()` and `ModelSelector()`, or going to [final assessment](FinalAssessment.md) with `Finalizer()`, depending on your intentions.

+After the model selection, the preliminary models calculated by `launch_fits` will no longer be used.
+If you do not need to perform any additional fits for the same model category, it is wise to clean up the preliminary models by `rtm.cleanup_preliminary_models()`.

 ## Model files

 Each model file contains: